GoodnessJames/Data-Analyst-Documentary/week-1_sql-fundamentals/day-2.md

 My thought process:
  -- Pseudo Query --
 # occupation is a field/data column
-# calculation to do in SELECT: AVG(salary) aliased AS avg_salary
+# calculate the average salary AVG(salary) and alias it AS avg_salary
-# table to use - employees
+# Use the employees table
-# GROUP the calculation to get the average for each occupation
+# GROUP the calculation by occupation to get the average for each occupation
 # ORDER the avg_salary in DESC order to get the salary from highest to lowest

-SQL Query
+-- SQL Query --
 SELECT occupation,
 AVG(salary) AS avg_salary
 FROM employees